CV

 Key takeaways

-When including hobbies and interests on your CV, it's important to consider their relevance to the job.
+When including hobbies and interests on your CV, consider their relevance to the job.
 Choose activities that highlight transferable skills and experiences related to the position.
 By choosing the right CV template, you can easily add hobbies and interests that enhance your CV.
 By following these guidelines, you can effectively leverage your hobbies and interests to enhance your CV and showcase your strengths as a candidate.

 Enhance your CV with hobbies and interests